IIIF/cookbook-recipes/recipe/0139-geo-annotation/index.md

 ---
 title: Geographical Assertion Annotation
-id: 999
+id: 139
 layout: recipe
 tags: [maps, geolocate, annotation]
-summary: "Make a geographical assertion about the word Paris in some transcription text."
+summary: "Make a geographic Web Annotation to provide geolocation information about a fragment of a Canvas.  "
 ---

 ### Use Case